 Con’s about Kukua’s weddings:

-– The sun sets behind the venue, so it’s a little trickier to get Sunset photos, but when the weather helps those are gorgeous towards the left side of the ocean.
+– The sun sets behind the venue, so it’s a little trickier to get sunset photos, but when the weather helps, the photos are gorgeous towards the left side of the ocean.

 There are a few reasons Huracan Cafe couldn’t be left off this list, the main one being the staff.
 They take care of everything so neatly that the planning process should be a breeze.
 Nati and her team do wonders and they deserve to be here because of that.